min2ha/ukwa-site/content/target/26158/index.en.md

   "subject": "UK General Election 2015"
 }

-# 157 Group: Future colleges – rising to the skills challenge

 The 157 Group is a membership organisation which represents 26 UK colleges and college groups.